 Maybe it’s just harmless, escapist fantasy or maybe it does subliminally send out some kind of unhelpful message.
 Afterall, I do have at least one friend in the UK who decided to get into Heroin after watching Trainspotting a few too many times.

 What we have is a society where the sexes are segregated and do not know how to interact, where men learn about women from ridiculously romanticised Bollywood films or from pornography.
-We have a society where sex is suppressed, seen as taboo and something to be practised only in marriage but then of course, statistically speaking, it is not actually possible for every man to find a wife as there are just not enough women to go around.
+We have a society where sex is suppressed, seen as taboo and something to be practiced only in marriage but then of course, statistically speaking, it is not actually possible for every man to find a wife as there are just not enough women to go around.

 The Government has long been accused of not taking the problem seriously by classifying rape as a “social problem” rather than a crime and by perpetuating an attitude whereby rape is seen as shameful upon the victim and not the perpetrator.
 This is now changing, law enforcement and judiciary services have been reformed and severe sentencing is now been widely implemented.
-Whether this alleviate the problem, whether the country has had its rock bottom and reached a turning point, remains to be seen.
+Whether this alleviates the problem, whether the country has had its rock bottom and reached a turning point, remains to be seen.
 The Major of Bangalore’s recent comments that women essentially deserve to be molested suggests to me that there is still a lot of work to be done.

-For me India is like no other country I have visited.
+For me, India is like no other country I have visited.
 I loved and hated it in equal measure.
 It has wonderful things and terrible things, it has light, dark and all shades of grey.
 For all of its problems though, I would still recommend it as a truly essential backpacking experience and one which you will never forget.
-I would also however recommend that female travellers grow a very thick skin, be very assertive and take very special care.
+I would also, however, recommend that female travellers grow a very thick skin, be very assertive and take very special care.